Maximal Inequalities and Some Applications: Some General Principles

 \end{theorem} \begin{proof} Since $(X_t)_{t\geq 0}$ is $L^2$-bounded, it is uniformly integrable and so $X_\infty=\lim_{t\to\infty} X_t$ and $X^*$ exist in $L^2(\Pp)$.
 Since $t\mapsto X_t$ is continuous, the martingale has no jumps.
 Moreover, by the conditional Jensen inequality, we see for all stopping times

 and the claim follows from Lemma~\ref{gen-31}. \end{proof}

+A systematic study of (weighted) $\mathrm{BMO}$-spaces for stochastic processes is in Geiss~\cite[Sec.~2]{geiss05}, see also Geiss~\cite{geiss97} for martingale difference $\mathrm{BMO}$-spaces.

-\begin{remark} In (harmonic) analysis a measurable function $f:\rd\to\real$ is said to be in $\mathrm{BMO}$ if
+\begin{remark} In (harmonic) analysis a measurable function $f\colon \rd\to\real$ is said to be in $\mathrm{BMO}$ if

 where the supremum ranges over all axis-parallel cubes $Q\subseteq\rd$, $|Q|$ is the Lebesgue measure of $Q$ and $f_Q = |Q|^{-1} \int_Q f(y)\,dy$ is the mean over $Q$.
-The BMO-norm $\|f\|_{\mathrm{BMO}}$ is the infimum of all constants $c$ appearing in the inequality \eqref{gen-e38}.
-We will again encounter a similar kind of \enquote{square maximal function} in Example~\ref{mar-15}.
+The $\mathrm{BMO}$-norm $\|f\|_{\mathrm{BMO}}$ is the infimum of all constants $c$ appearing in the inequality \eqref{gen-e38}.
+We will again encounter a similar kind of \enquote{dyadic maximal function} in Example~\ref{mar-15}.

-The original analyst's version of the John--Nirenberg inequality reads as follows: \textit{There is some constant $p>0$ such that for each axis-parallel cube $Q\subseteq\rd$ the following inequality holds: } A martingale proof can be found in Bass~\cite[Prop.~IV.(7.6)]{bass88}.
+The original analyst's version of the John--Nirenberg inequality reads as follows: \textit{There is some constant $\alpha >0$ such that for each axis-parallel cube $Q\subseteq\rd$ the following inequality holds: } A martingale proof can be found in Bass~\cite[Prop.~IV.(7.6)]{bass95}, the standard proof is in Torchinsky~\cite[Ch.~VIII, Thm.~1.3]{torchinsky86}.

 Let us briefly mention the origins of this class.
 In analysis, the $L^p$ scale is often used but the end points of this scale, the spaces $L^1$ and $L^\infty$, are special since they are not reflexive.
 In many problems in analysis, therefore, the space $L^1$ is replaced by a slightly smaller space such as the $L\log L$ class in $\rd$ (see also \S~\ref{mar-doo}) or the real Hardy space $H^1(\rd)$.
-For definitions and details we refer to the monograph by Torchinsky \cite[Ch.~XIV, XV]{torchinsky86}.
+For definitions and details we refer to the monograph by Torchinsky~\cite[Ch.~XIV, XV]{torchinsky86}.
 It turned out -- and even led to a Fields medal for Charles Fefferman -- that the space $\mathrm{BMO}(\rd)$ is the topological dual of $H^1(\rd)$.
-Of course, there are many more useful applications of BMO in harmonic analysis and the study of partial differential equations. \end{remark}
+Of course, there are many more useful applications of $\mathrm{BMO}$ in harmonic analysis and the study of partial differential equations. \end{remark}